 Traction– stretching of the spine via taking, in order to attempt to return slipped discs back to their all-natural state/position.

-Vertebral surgical procedure– just in severe situations of slipped disk, and where all other procedure choices have actually shown not successful.
+Vertebral surgical procedure– just in severe situations of a slipped disk, and where all other procedure choices have actually shown not successful.